 Special rules also apply to consumer contracts (Section 34 of the PILA), employment contracts (Section 35 of the PILA) and insurance contracts (Sections 40-47 of the PILA).
-The purpose of these special rules is to ensure protection of the consumer, employee and policyholder as a weaker party to the contract.
+The purpose of these special rules is to ensure protection of the consumer, employee and policyholder as a weaker party to the contract

-In the case of consumer contracts, it is also possible to determine the law governing the contract by agreement, but such agreement may not result in depriving the consumer of the protection afforded to them by the mandatory rules of their country of domicile if: 1) in the country of domicile of the consumer, entry into the contract was preceded by a specific offer addressed to the consumer or by advertising, and the consumer has performed in that country all the acts necessary for entry into the contract; 2) the consumer's contractual party or a representative thereof has received the consumer's order in the country of domicile of the consumer's order in the country of domicile of the consumer's order in the country of the consumer's order there, provided that the consumer's journey was arranged by the seller for the purpose of inducing the consumer to enter into the contract.
+In the case of consumer contracts, it is also possible to determine the law governing the contract by agreement, but such agreement may not result in depriving the consumer of the protection afforded to them by the mandatory rules of their country of domicile if: 1) in the country of domicile of the consumer, entry into the contract was preceded by a specific offer addressed to the consumer or by advertising, and the consumer has performed in that country all the acts necessary for entry into the contract; 2) the consumer's contractual party or a representative thereof has received the consumer's order in the country of domicile of the consumer; 3) the contract is for the sale of goods and the consumer has travelled from their country of domicile to another country and has made their order there, provided that the consumer's journey was arranged by the seller for the purpose of inducing the consumer to enter into the contract.
 In the absence of an agreement on governing law, consumer contracts are governed by the law of the country of domicile of the consumer.